razbakov/guten-abend/README.md

 layout: page
 ---

-## Welcome to quarantine online club
+## Welcome to the quarantine online club

 We are here to provide you space to socialize and have fun, not leaving your house!